 Another facet of ballet dancers’ eating regimes that helps to keep their weight down: they graze.
 They do not sit down to three meals a day.
 Lunch is often a quick 3pm affair, food that can be consumed between rehearsals, nothing too heavy, yet nothing too insubstantial.
 Think the ubiquitous banana, half a turkey and avocado sandwich, or a deli Mediterranean salad with feta and olives and pine nuts tossed on top.
 That kind of thing.
 Pre-performance, there needs to be a meal-but-not to get them through the evening’s performance, but certainly not a full dinner.
 That will come at 11pm.
 Late, sure.
 But do they have a choice, when the stage calls?
 Besides, it’s their one chance to eat like a real person, sitting down, a plate of pasta or a slab of grilled salmon.
 A well-deserved glass of wine.

-All right, here are Classical Girl’s Top 10 tips on how to eat like a dancer, or like an athlete, or just eat like a person on a healthy diet.
+All right, here are Classical Girl’s suggestions on 10 ways to eat like a ballet dancer, or an athlete, or simply like a smart person on a healthy (but tasty!) diet.

 - Make every calorie count.
 Eat tasty things that also happen to have good nutrition, like coarse breads or nutty breads, salads with chunks of fresh veggies.